Apply for an EIN: Everything You Need to Know

 - You can apply for an EIN online, by mail, or by fax.
 Obtain the necessary tax ID (EIN) paperwork and forms.
 Be on the lookout for a standard mail envelope, containing your official Tax ID paperwork from the Internal Revenue Service.

 If you need help with applying for an EIN, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.